 Possible Side Effects

-Like all surgical procedures, there are potential side effects associated with the gastric balloon.
+Like all surgical procedures, the gastric balloon has potential side effects.
 However, these side effects are mild and rare, and most patients recover quickly with little or no complications.
 Possible complications include:

 Nausea is one of the most common side effects of gastric balloon surgery, and it’s one of the reasons people choose to have this procedure done in the first place.
 The nausea is caused by the surgical procedure and by stretching your stomach as it fills with saline solution.